 Your overcommunication is all about you.
 It is selfish.
 It is not concerned with whether I can absorb what you are saying or wish to absorb it.
 It shuts the door to conversational co-creation.
 We’re back to overwrought and overthought.

 Say less.
 Make choices about which thoughts you grab.
 And communicate them to me without over-explanation, please.

 Here’s where trust comes into play: Trust your ability to construct strong, clear sentences (if you can’t trust THAT, practice doing so).
 Trust that you are smart and won’t be saying stupid things (even if what you say doesn’t come out exactly as you wished).

 And trust that even when a sentence or thought are not delivered to your standards of perfection, you said it well enough.
 Perhaps even better than if you had hit that “perfect mark.”

 Overthinking is the opposite of trusting ourselves.
 We over-craft.
 We second-guess.
 We likely over-explain.
 And listeners will quickly start to tune out our thoughts and ideas.

 So please, THINK.
 And then trust your expression of your thought.
 Don’t overthink your way through each sentence.
 Don’t over-craft each word.
 Let it go.

 THINK again.
 Explain again.
 Trust your sentence-construction-skills.
 Let the answer flow.
 And don’t over-explain.
 Let it go.

 You may not be a high-flying navy pilot like Maverick, but this is YOUR muscle memory playground.
 Your chance to balance clear thought with the faith in your expressive skills.

-What a rich playground this is.
+A rich playground this is.
+Every day.